TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Gerrit/Index.rst

 Working with Gerrit
 ===================

-Gerrit is a web based code review and project management for Git based projects.
+Gerrit is a web based code review and project management tool for Git based projects.

 TYPO3's Gerrit interface is located at https://review.typo3.org.

-Gerrit handles the whole review process and is a gatekeeper in front of the official TYPO3 Git repository on git.typo3.org.
-Pushing to this repository is not allowed for anybody, instead every change has to pass a review process in Gerrit, which later pushes the change to the repository.
+Gerrit handles the review process and is a gatekeeper in front of the official TYPO3 Git repository on git.typo3.org.
+Pushing to git.typo3.org repository is not allowed for anybody, instead every change has to pass a review process in Gerrit, which later pushes the change to the repository.

 .. _Gerrit-Overview-of-the-UI: